codefellows/seattle-201n12/class-11-av-practical-clicktracker/README.md

 - Q&A?
 - Anyone want to show their project from last week?
-- Continuation of JS Debugging from Friday
+- Continuation of JS Debugging from Wednesday
 - Discuss/demo topics from the readings

 *15 minute break*